hashicorp/terraform-provider-azurerm/website/docs/r/api_management_custom_domain.html.markdown

 The following arguments are supported:

-* `api_management_name` - (Required) The name of the API Management service to configure Custom Domain for.
-Changing this forces a new API Management Custom Domain to be created.
+* `api_management_id` - (Required) The ID of the API Management service for which to configure Custom Domains.
+Changing this forces a new API Management Custom Domain resource to be created.

-* `resource_group_name` - (Required) The name of the Resource Group where the API Management resource exists.
-Changing this forces a new API Management Custom Domain to be created.

 ---